inbravo/travel/september-2019/README.md

 ##  Ghaziabad
 *	This time Universe has chosen Spiti valley for me
-*	These days i don't need to prepare much for the rides, most of my gears are complete
 *	It 5 o'clock morning and this time i planned to ride in day light
 *	"You see what you carry in your heart" and i see a very beautiful morning around me

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_062313.jpg)

 *	Keeping the throttle below 70, owing to motorcycle's engine break in limitation
-*	Taking more pauses to avoid stressing new engine, clicking pictures here and there
+*	Taking more pauses to avoid stressing the new engine, clicking pictures here and there

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_083247.jpg)